 a middle school-aged child should not be allowed to negotiate about which

-friends she has sleepovers with, what parties she can attend, or how late
+friends she has sleepovers with, what parties she can attend, or how late she

-because they are in the child’s best interest,” says O’Kelley.
+are in the child’s best interest,” says O’Kelley.

 only do parents give up their authority in the bargaining process, but they